ctronp/dotfiles/README.md

-# Dotfiles manjaro KDE-plasma
+# Dotfiles Fedora

-dotfiles that i use in manjaro kde.
+dotfiles that i use in fedora.

 ## cloning